 These candied pecans have a little spicy kick and can turn a dessert from ordinary to wow.
-They make a great topping for ice cream (even better with a little chocolate), gluten-free sweet potato pumpkin pie, gluten-free spice cake. gluten-free carrot cake cupcakes, gluten-free crepes or bananas foster, one of my favorites.
+They make a great topping for ice cream (even better with a little chocolate), my gluten-free sweet potato pumpkin pie, gluten-free spice cake. gluten-free carrot cake cupcakes, gluten-free crepes or bananas foster, one of my favorites.

 Elevate any savory dish with these candied nuts as well.
 Put them in an arugula and pear salad or add to a vegetable dish like green beans or roasted brussels sprouts.

 You can substitute any nut in place of the pecans.
 Almonds, cashews and walnuts are particularly good with this recipe.
 If you are nut-free, raw pumpkin seeds can be a good substitute.